Metalhead (film)

-Metalhead (Málmhaus) is a 2013 Icelandic drama film written and directed by Ragnar Bragason.
+Metalhead (Málmhaus) is a 2013 Icelandic comedy-drama film written and directed by Ragnar Bragason.
 Starring Thora Bjorg Helga, Ingvar Eggert Sigurðsson, and Sveinn Ólafur Gunnarsson, the film follows Hera Karlsdóttir (Helga), an aspiring black metal musician who returns to her family farm as she and her estranged parents struggle coming to terms with the death of her older brother Baldur in a tractor accident nine years prior.

 Metalhead premiered in the Contemporary World Cinema section at the Toronto International Film Festival on 7 September 2013, and was theatrically released in Iceland on 11 October 2013.

 Plot

 In the summer of 1983, twelve-year-old Hera Karlsdóttir lives a normal life on her family farm in a close-knit community.
 One afternoon, Hera witnesses her older brother Baldur fall off a tractor before his long hair is scalped by its blades.
 Baldur's parents drive him in their pickup truck to hospital, but he dies from his injury.
 At his funeral, Hera glares at a portrait of Jesus Christ on the wall and runs out of the church.
 After returning home, Hera enters Baldur's bedroom, where she picks up his guitar and starts playing.
 Upon glaring at the numerous posters of metal bands adorning his bedroom walls, Hera experiences an awakening.
 As a result, she burns all of her old clothes and adopts her brother's metal music and fashion.

 Nine years later, in 1992, Hera, now twenty-one, and her parents are still grieving Baldur's death.
 Her mother and father, Droplaug and Karl, attempt to regain a sense of normalcy by participating in the village church choir, where they meet the new priest, Janus, who is rumored to be gay.
 Hera's lifestyle stands out amongst the community and is bullied by other youths, who call her a Satanist.
 She frequently gets into trouble, doing things such as playing her guitar too loudly in the house and drunkenly stealing her neighbor's tractor.
 At the insistence of her mother, Hera gets a job at a slaughterhouse, but is fired for playing metal music over the loudspeakers and scaring off the livestock.
 Hera accompanies her parents to a church sermon, but is told to leave for smoking inside.
 As she walks out and grieves over Baldur's grave, Janus tries reaching out to her, but she rebuffs him.
 Hera later attends a community ball, but is kicked out after trying to start a moshpit.